joklawitter/nexwick/README.md

 ### Design
 Uses a mapping from leaves in the tree structure to taxa names instead of saving labels multiple times (since in posterior samples we might have thousands of trees).

-## Future Development
-Well, more algos for analyses for Bayesian phylogenetics...
-Maybe next will be tractable tree distributions or cloudograms.
-But first the tree model needs to be extended with iterators and more.